CoryXie/coryxie.github.io/_posts/2015-10-13-TBoot-Trusted-Boot-with-Intel-TXT-Booting-Stage.md

 The code in `tboot-1.8.3/tboot/common/boot.S` does the following initalization:

-1. Setup the GDTR using the current CS reigster as the only guaranteed correct segement, all data segement is using the same segement.
+Step 1.
+Setup the GDTR using the current CS reigster as the only guaranteed correct segement, all data segement is using the same segement.

-2. Set up the `bsp_stack` as the stack pointer.
+Step 2.
+Set up the `bsp_stack` as the stack pointer.

-3. Reset EFLAGS (subsumes CLI and CLD).
+Step 3.
+Reset EFLAGS (subsumes CLI and CLD).

-4. Preserve EAX to be a param to `begin_launch()` which contains either `MULTIBOOT_MAGIC` or `MULTIBOOT2_MAGIC`.
+Step 4.
+Preserve EAX to be a param to `begin_launch()` which contains either `MULTIBOOT_MAGIC` or `MULTIBOOT2_MAGIC`.

-5. Initialize BSS to all zero.
+Step 5.
+Initialize BSS to all zero.

-6. Load IDTR and enable MCE.
+Step 6.
+Load IDTR and enable MCE.

-7. Pass multiboot info struct (in `EBX`), magic (in `EDX`) and call measured launch code `begin_launch()` which is the 1st C code in TBoot to be executed.
+Step 7.
+Pass multiboot info struct (in `EBX`), magic (in `EDX`) and call measured launch code `begin_launch()` which is the 1st C code in TBoot to be executed.

 ```c